-WEEKLY BLOG wk33.
-This week there is a fab car quiz to throw in as an extra round.
+This week’s Blog includes a FREE Ships Themed Quiz.
 Welcome to WEEKLY BLOG, available online and as a pdf download that you can print and take with you.
 Packed with additional content to assist quiz hosts, DJs and presenters.

 Mid-week football taking place this week